wijnandb/wijnandb.github.io/_posts/2020-8-24-new-start.md

 And then there is the ease of things: if it takes too much time or hassle, I tend to bail out, or just abandon.
 This has also to do with the goal: if the goal isn't clear, or unachievable, or uninspiring, abandonment will occur sooner.

-So maybe I shouldn't try to put it all in one place
+So maybe I shouldn't try to put it all in one place, and instead split the different

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTQ2MzA2NTcsLTExMTAzMjQzNjUsNzcyMD
+eyJoaXN0b3J5IjpbNDA4NDgyMjM4LC0xMTEwMzI0MzY1LDc3Mj
-Y2NjldfQ==
+A2NjY5XX0=
 -->